City-of-Melbourne/govcore/research/govcore-basic-operations.md

     nosql (mongo) | insert  | query     | update    | delete
     hash/map      | set     | get       | set       | delete

 So we have this basic operation, that at first sight look like low level stuff, but actually these are business requirements.
-Any database, file system can do this things, the difference here is that we have very specific requirements about where and how to store the data, what happens when information get's modified...
+Any database, file system can do thes things.
+The difference here is that we have very specific requirements about where and how to store the data, what happens when information get's modified.

 But what are these requirements?